memokey/github-runners/README.md

 ## 🧠 Run App

-- Run `yarn dev` in your terminal.
+- Run `yarn start` in your terminal.

 - Open your web browser and go to `localhost:3000` to start using GitHub Runners! 🚀